 Tom has been shearing alpacas for 8 years.
 Many of the fleeces shorn by him have won 1st places, and 2nd places at the Eastern Alpaca Jubilee, the Great Frederick Fair and the Howard County Fair.
 He attended the Maryland Sheep Breeders’ Sheep Shearing School in 1999 for extra shearing experience.
 He also did shearing demos at Eastern Alpaca Jubilee 2003.

 A minimum of two persons are needed to use the alpaca shearing table to maximize your control of the alpaca and the safety of your animals and handlers.

-Handler #1 (H1) walks animal along side of table stopping in front of outside shoulder of alpaca.
-H1 holds lead close to chin and places same hand on vertical table.
-This controls and secures alpaca's head.
-Pregnant females are stopped slightly back, so that belly strap supports alpaca about the chest (not the abdomen).
+Handler #1 (H1) walks the animal alongside the table stopping in front of the outside shoulder of alpaca.
+H1 holds lead close to chin and places the same hand on the vertical table.
+This controls and secures the alpaca’s head.
+Pregnant females are stopped slightly back so that the belly strap supports alpaca about the chest (not the abdomen).

-H1 now moves around to the side of shearing table near alpaca’s head and always keeps hand contact with the alpaca’s head (towel to cushion alpacas head on the table).
+H1 now moves around to the side of the shearing table near the alpaca’s head and always keeps hand contact with the alpaca’s head (towel to cushion the alpaca’s head on the table).